 Do they have no shame?
 Do they have no conscience?
 Do they believe God won't hold them accountable?

 God is all powerful.
 He should not be belittled and treated like a child.
 He does not need an organization to help him save the world.
 He doesn't need a 'channel of communication'.
 He doesn't need a 'modern day representative' just like he didn't need idols in the ancient world.

 God gave us life.
 He knows each one of us.
 That's why anyone can say a silent prayer and God hears it.
 All 7 billion people living on this planet today have a direct line to God.
 He can speak for Himself.

-Idols and representatives of the Watchtower cannot save us.
+Idols and representatives of the organization cannot save us.
 Only God can grant us eternal life.
 God can send messages to any person, anywhere, - anytime he wants to.
 And we can have a direct, personal relationship with God when we reach out to him in prayer, thankfulness, love, and appreciation.
 We can leave God, but he never leaves us.
 We can communicate with Him anytime.
 We can pray out loud or silently.
 Either way he hears us because His spirit gives us life.

 Why don't JW's see something wrong with the above Watchtower statement?
 God created us to be free.
 People should be respected, - not obeyed.
 SLAVES should 'strive to be obedient and submissive'.